-Some of the very earliest symptoms of Hashimoto’s disease resemble those of hyperthyroidism – where your thyroid ejects too many thyroid hormones into your bloodstream (giving your body a thyroid hormone overdose).
+Some of the very earliest Hashimoto’s symptoms resemble those of hyperthyroidism – where your thyroid ejects too many thyroid hormones into your bloodstream (giving your body high thyroid hormone levels).
 Why are symptoms of hyperthyroidism often the first to occur if you have Hashimoto’s disease?

 Here’s the reason why: as parts of the thyroid gland are destroyed, it leaks out an excess amount of thyroid hormones.
 Thus, your bloodstream can be initially flooded with thyroid hormones – resulting in hyperthyroidism symptoms.

 These symptoms include, for example, heightened anxiety or nervousness, an irregular heartbeat, and more sensitivity to heat.
 You might find, too, that it’s really, really hard for you to fall asleep at night.